RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab07/README.md

     ![secure-04.png](images/secure-04.png)

 1. Click on **Authenticate to enable this option** so we can import our new API from OpenShift.
-Enter your userX credentials and click **Login**.

     ![secure-05.png](images/secure-05.png)